 For 15 years I have experienced terrible anxiety, worry, nervousness, and internal stress.
 I tried everything to get rid of it, even anti-depressive medication and mindfulness.
-Then I read your book The Power of Your Breath, and started to follow your advice and examples, and breathe through my nose.
+Then I read your book Conscious Breathing, and started to follow your advice and examples, and breathe through my nose.
 The anxiety, internal stress, worry and nervousness all vanished, as if they had never existed.

 It had never crossed my mind that breathing could have such a profound effect on my mental well-being.
 Mindfulness doesn’t work without breathing properly.

 When I used to breathe through my mouth, I had constant sniffles and colds.
 Since I began to breathe through my nose, I no longer have a runny nose.
 Before I had a runny nose countless of times each day.
 I also have much more energy.